2020 Minneapolis park encampments: Eviction and closure

 The vandalized Sheraton Hotel in Minneapolis, June 12, 2020.

-After about a week the situation in the hotel descended into chaos with sexual assaults, sex trafficking, armed drug trafficking, rampant drug use, vandalism, violence, and fires.
+After about a week, the situation in the hotel had descended into chaos, with sexual assaults, sex trafficking, armed drug trafficking, rampant drug use, vandalism, violence, and fires.
 There were at least four overdoses and one death during the sanctuary occupation.
 Many of the volunteers did not have experience working with vulnerable populations and they were also overwhelmed by the number of people staying there.
-By June 10, estimates were that 200 to 300 people were living at the hotel.
+By June 10, it was estimated that 200 to 300 people were living at the hotel.

-After hotel rooms filled up, people coming to the hotel seeking a place to stay slept in the lobby, hallways, and conference rooms.
-Neighbors reported that the lack of controlled entry resulted in people coming in and departing the hotel at all hours of the day.
+After hotel rooms filled up, people started sleeping in the lobby, the hallways, and conference rooms.
+Neighbors reported that the lack of controlled entry had resulted in people coming in and departing the hotel at all hours of the day.
 Some who came to the hotel used it as a place to run commercial sex work and drug dealing operations.
 There were numerous 9-1-1 calls for gunfire, sex trafficking, and drug dealing.
 Those living in nearby apartments reported seeing rooftop gunfire and fires.

 The hotel owner said on June 9 that residents of the hotel would be evicted, and residents began moving out.
-Volunteers formally ended their role at the hotel, and volunteers supplied camping equipment to some residents and helped move them to camps in the Powderhorn Park and Peavy Field city parks.
+Volunteers formally ended their work at the hotel.
+Volunteers supplied camping equipment to some residents and helped them move to camps at Powderhorn Park and the Peavy Field city park.
 Though all volunteers left, sanctuary movement organizers said that the hotel sanctuary would not be closing, and other residents stayed behind.
-Minneapolis police and community groups eventually cleared the hotel of its last residents on June 15.
-A leader of MAD DADS, a local community non-profit in Minneapolis, that sought to prevent drug abuse, said about the hotel at eviction, "It was just inhabitable for people.
+Minneapolis police and community groups had cleared the hotel of its last residents by June 15.
+A leader of MAD DADS, a local community non-profit that sought to prevent drug abuse, said, "It was just uninhabitable.
 Broken glass, needles everywhere.
 People were being abused and all kinds of drug use.
 It was dangerous for families to be in here."

-Hennepin County outreach workers helped many people find indoor shelter options who stayed at the hotel.
-The sanctuary movement, who had organized the project, upon abandoning the hotel led some residents to Powderhorn Park, where they pitched several tents.
-The owner of the hotel did not end up accepting any money that volunteers had offered to pay for the rooms.
+Hennepin County outreach workers who stayed at the hotel helped people to find indoor shelter options.
+The sanctuary movement led some residents to Powderhorn Park, where they pitched several tents.
+The owner of the hotel did not accept any of the money that volunteers had offered to pay for the rooms.